allegro/blog/_posts/2021-04-09-python-logging.md

 ---

 This post is about small (yet useful) library that is in a way to be published in
-opensource: *LogExtraCtx*.
-I don't know it's address in time of writing this post, but stay tuned!
+opensource: *LogExtraCtx* (I don't know it's address in time of writing this post, stay tuned!)

 ## Why did I write this library?